nice-game-hints/cleo/Chapter-2/HighSeas/mushrooms.md

 Corks!
 You might find some closer to civilisation.

 ## Where are the corks?
-In the hotel, promintently displayed on the far left.
+In the hotel, prominently displayed on the far left.

 # Is there anything else to do on the island?
 Fishing!
 [This guide](/Chapter-2/fishing.md) can tell you more.